zavolanlab/TECtool/README.md

 ## INSTALLATION

 TECtool as of version 0.2 is written in Python 3.
-You can use the conda install it or you can install it via pip.
+You can use conda package manager to install it or you can install it via pip.

+### Conda installation

-### Step 1: Download Miniconda3 (if not already installed)
+#### Step 1: Download Miniconda3 (if not already installed)

 On Linux: